Effects of Inertia, Load Damping and Dead-Bands on Frequency Histograms and Frequency Control of Power Systems: Introduction

 \subsection{Contributions}

-We investigate and identify the reasons that lead to unwanted frequency distributions such as for example bimodal frequency histograms.
-This is initially done in an analytic way through a formal approach applied to a simplified, {\em linear} power system model comprising a stochastic load, which constitutes the source of power mismatches \cite{6547228}.
-We then use a modified version of the well known \textsc{ieee 14 bus} power system as a paradigm.
+Starting from these considerations, we investigate and identify the reasons that lead to unwanted frequency distributions such as bimodal frequency histograms.
+This is initially done analytically through a formal approach applied to a simplified, {\em linear} power system model comprising a stochastic load \cite{6547228}, which constitutes the source of power mismatches.
+We then use a modified version of the well-known \textsc{ieee 14 bus} power system as a benchmark.
 Detailed numerical simulations are performed to compute frequency distributions in different operating scenarios.
 When possible, results are compared with experimental measurements of more complex power systems.

 Some considerations and guidelines on how to act on power systems to avoid a bimodal frequency distribution are proposed.
-These considerations take into account effects due to: dead-bands of \acp{tg}, \ac{agc}, inertia of synchronous generators, variability and stochastic characteristics of loads and generation, elements with a power versus frequency dependence (e.g., frequency-dependent loads) and possibly synthetic inertia.
+These considerations take into account effects due to dead-bands of \acp{tg}, \ac{agc}, the inertia of synchronous generators, variability, and stochastic characteristics of loads and generation, elements with power versus frequency dependence (e.g., frequency-dependent loads) and possibly synthetic inertia.

 The main results we show are: (i) simply increasing or restoring inertia without considering the aggregate value of the load damping parameter can be ineffective.
-This is in contrast to the common belief that an increase in inertia is beneficial per se. (ii) bimodal frequency distribution histograms are due to at least two very different reasons.
-The former is an inappropriate procedure to aggregate frequency samples \cite{8626538}.
-The latter is due to the adoption of ineffective dead-bands, as well as of an unsuitable choice of the values of other system parameters, which lead to a continuous wear and tear of \acp{tg} and to poorly-controlled swings following long-term, small power imbalances. (iii) The introduction of adequate controllers in electronically-connected loads and \ac{res} generation can sensibly and beneficially modify the aggregate values of system parameters and mainly load damping and inertia.
-We show that this leads to very narrow unimodal frequency distributions.
+This is in contrast to the common belief that an increase in inertia is beneficial per se. (ii) Bimodal frequency distribution histograms are due to at least two remarkably different reasons.
+The former is an inappropriate procedure to aggregate frequency samples that simply leads to an ``artifact'' \cite{8626538}.
+The latter is due to the adoption of ineffective dead-bands, as well as of an unsuitable choice of the values of other system parameters, which lead to continuous wear and tear of \acp{tg} and poorly-controlled swings following long-term, small power imbalances. (iii) The introduction of adequate controllers in electronically-interfaced loads and \ac{res} generation can sensibly and beneficially modify the aggregate values of system parameters and mainly load damping and inertia.
+We show that this leads to very narrow, unimodal frequency distributions.